junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Tell him we are with the guests he already had," the Doctor answers smoothly.

-The guards mutter quietly between themselves, probably waiting for a confirmation from higher authority.
+The guards mutter quietly between themselves, probably waiting for a confirmation from a higher authority.

-They wait impatiently for a few minutes, Dean can't help himself.
+They wait impatiently for a few minutes, and Dean can't help himself.
 "Oh come on, it's taking too freaking long."

 He moves to the door, pulling out his badge, "FBI inspection, open the door."

-The guards back away from behind the door hesitantly, open it wilder for them to enter, and relock each one of them quickly.
+The guards back away from behind the door hesitantly, open it wider for them to enter, and relock each one of them quickly.

 "Mr. Grayle is on the second floor with the Detective," the guards inform them.

 They don't really need the guide to know where to find the owner of the place.
-The study on the second floor is dazzling bright, as if the man has spent half his fortune on collecting all the brightest light source in the world to put together, keeping the place as bright as day time.
+The study on the second floor is dazzlingly bright, as if the man has spent half his fortune on collecting all the brightest light sources in the world to put together, keeping the place as bright as daytime.
 Massive chandeliers hang on the ceiling, wall sconces lining together with the oil paintings, spotlights shining with a great variety of ancient chinaware, and lamps and bulbs practically taking over every corner of the room.

 They follow the ancient spiral stairs to the second floor and march into the study.
-A fleshy, boastful-looking man in fancy suit stands in front of the desk, an arresting woman near a corner alcove by the wall.
+A fleshy, boastful-looking man in a fancy suit stands in front of the desk, with an arresting woman near a corner alcove by the wall.

 Dean walks into the room, flashing his FBI badge at the people in the room, announcing, "I'm Agent Plant.
 This is my partner, Agent Page."